Emotional Impact of Chronic GVHD

 • Increased chronic GVHD symptoms

-When symptoms of depression or anxiety become persistent and you experience serious distress that interferes with normal activity, it is time to think about treatment options.
+When symptoms of depression or anxiety become persistent and the patient experiences serious distress that interferes with normal activity, it is time to think about treatment options.
 There are specific criteria that we use to diagnose clinical depression (major depressive disorder) or anxiety (e.g., generalized anxiety disorder or panic disorder).
 Effective treatment usually involves psychotherapy and/or medication (antidepressant) treatment.

 For some patients the experience of a potentially harmful or life-threatening event, such as bone marrow transplant, can be traumatic.
 Most patients do not develop a full syndrome of a post-traumatic stress disorder (PTSD), but they experience a variety of symptoms known to be linked to trauma.
 These may include, but are not limited to: